-FCTA Health Secretary tests positive for coronavirus
+FCTA Health Secretary tests positive for Coronavirus

 ”I noticed very important thing; there is so much commitment by the health workers, they are very committed, very patriotic.
 They are risking their lives to protect the society,” Kawu said.

-He appealed to all Nigerians to be involve in the fight against the COVID-19.
+He appealed to all Nigerians to be involved in the fight against the COVID-19.

 He, however, urged everybody to take personal responsibility to ensure protection of their family.

-Kawu called on COVID-19 patients receiving treatment at Isolation and Treatment Centre to observe all extant guidelines to tame the spread of the disease.
+Kawu called on COVID-19 patients receiving treatment at Isolation and Treatment Center to observe all extant guidelines to tame the spread of the disease.

-The News Agency of Nigeria (NAN) reports that FCT has seven isolation and treatment centres across the territory, out of which six of them are public facilities while one is privately managed.
+The News Agency of Nigeria (NAN) reports that FCT has seven isolation and treatment centers across the territory, out of which six of them are public facilities while one is privately managed.